10 ways to reduce (or reverse) your car's carbon skidmark

 - Drive a green car

 There are now hybrids to match almost any need: two-door, four-door, SUV, luxury sedan.
 They get better mileage than their conventional counterparts, have cleaner emissions, and save money on gas.
 If a hybrid isn't in your future, try for a car with the best MPG you can find; and remember that hybrids aren't always the most efficient option, either.
-Biodiesel can now be found in almost any state in the U.S. This clean, domestic, veggie-based, carbon-neutral fuel will run in any diesel car or truck with little or no modification to the engine.
-Straight vegetable oil is an option for the more ambitious green driver and can make fueling up almost free.
-Another veggie fuel is ethanol, and there are between 5-6 million flex-fuel vehicles already on the road--you may even be driving one and not know it.
-Also, affordable, practical electric cars and plug-in hybrids aren't too far off, either.
-But whether or not you drive a hybrid or alternative-fuel vehicle, there's lots you can do to green your car right now.
+Also, affordable, practical electric cars and plug-in hybrids are practical for many.
+If that doesn't work for you, then get the most efficient regular gas car that meets your needs.
+But whether or not you drive a hybrid or alternative-fuel vehicle, there's lots you can do to make your car cleaner right now.

 - Use green driving best practices

 Driving technique has a lot to do with your fuel economy.
 Avoid sudden starts and stops and go the speed limit.
 Not only does speeding and herky-jerky driving kill your MPG, it's dangerous.
 And even if no one gets hurt in a fender bender, how green is it to get a new bumper or have your car re-painted?
-As a general rule of thumb, keep your engine speeds between 1,200--3,000 RPMs, and up-shift between 2,000--2500 RPMs.
 Also, drive wise and minimize unnecessary miles by doing errands in one trip, getting good directions, and calling ahead.
+A lot of these techniques are known as "hypermiling" and help you maximise your fuel efficiency.

 - Stay in tune